rafaelfcads/result-tools/README.md

   // ==> Result.Ok('Voiding the try/catch need')
   ```

-- **`.mapSync`** should be used to execute sync transformation operations where this one will be receiving the lasts operations results like arguments to generate a new result.
+- **`mapSync(fn)`** should be used to execute sync transformation operations where this one will be receiving the lasts operations results like arguments to generate a new result.

   ###### error case:
   ```js